learn-co-curriculum/dsc-blog-requirements-online/README.md

 ## Blog Post Submission

-After writing your blog posts, you must submit URLs to them in the "Blog Post #X" assignments in the Milestones course.
+After writing your blog posts, you must submit URLs to them in the "Blog Post" assignments.
 Your teacher will grade each blog post as Complete or Incomplete.

 ## Recommendations